 Hardly knew a fragment going in ("Directed by William Wyler and John Barrymore plays its namesake"), only to be startled by the sneaky ambition.
 At first, the general vibe is rapidly gleeful like His Girl Friday, focusing on Isabelle Jewell's shrill telephone operator who rattles so many words to connect the counsellor with his clients.
 And while there is some initial thematic heft about workplace sexism, it's treated with more blitheness than a punctured nerve.
 Two Italians who gaze at…

-Most folks would recall John Hughes' coming-of-age misfits, the raunchier shtick in Porky's, or those hangout vibes in Fast Times.
-On a more pungent note, there stood a revengeful, satirically anti-suicide black comedy which subverted American teen society with its cynical eyes.
-This movie is hilariously nasty, ahead of its time and still relevant.
-And no doubt, I get a sadistic smirk as liquid drainer is misled to be a hangover cure!
-That's my kind of twisted humour.
+Calculate enough votes from a census and most people would favour John Hughes' coming-of-age misfits, the raunchier shtick in Porky's, or those hangout vibes in Fast Times.
+It's no surprise they were more palatable to the general crowd.
+On a more pungent note, however, there stood a revengeful, satirically anti-suicide black comedy which subverted American teen society with its cynical eyes.
+That's none other than a preference for me.
+This movie is hilariously nasty, ahead of its time and still…

-Not sure if you filmed enough low-angle shots of buff bodies, Bay.
+Not sure if you filmed enough low-angle shots of buff bodies, Michael Bay.